-New opportunity!
+New opportunity to participate!
 Click here if you are interested in participating in interviews on your experience of exclusion/inclusion in research and teaching in ecology or other related fields!

 Welcome!
 The Undergraduate Network for Increasing Diversity of Ecologists (UNIDE) is a Research Coordination Network funded by the National Science Foundation.
 We aim to build a sustainable network of ecologists, educators, social scientists, and students who are committed to identifying and remedying cultural and social barriers that reduce human diversity in ecology and environmental disciplines (EE).
 Central to our efforts are the perspectives and experiences of students who are underrepresented by racial, ethnic or cultural identities.
 2022 marks the second year of our efforts and we are excited to be launching this website to share our efforts and to invite your participation to help realize our mission.